gohugoio/hugo/docs/content/templates/go-templates.md

 templates.
 This happens in the [front matter](/content/front-matter/).

 An example of this is used in this documentation site.
 Most of the pages benefit from having the table of contents provided.
-Sometimes the TOC just doesn't make a lot of sense.
-We've defined a variable in our front matter of some pages to turn off the TOC from being displayed.
+However, sometimes having a TOC just doesn't make a lot of sense.
+In the front matter of some of our pages, we've defined a variable which enables the TOC.
+If you don't want the TOC, then just omit that variable.
+(Its value defaults to false.)

 Here is the example front matter: